kodekloudhub/devops-template-library/Containerization and Orchestration/Docker/Dockerfile for Java Spring Boot.md

 # Dockerfile for Java, Spring Boot

-This Dockerfile provides a foundational setup for deploying MEAN stack web applications.
-It leverages the official Node.js image to install dependencies and prepare your application for execution.
-By building and running this Docker image, your application will be accessible on port 3000, offering a quick start to MEAN stack development.
+This Dockerfile offers a fundamental configuration for Dockerizing Spring Boot applications.
+It utilizes the OpenJDK:17-alpine image as the base, ensuring a lightweight and efficient container environment.
+With this setup, you can easily package your Spring Boot application for deployment.
+Once built and executed, your application will be accessible on port 8080, providing a seamless starting point for Spring Boot development within Docker.

 ## Dockerfile